 Step 1: Open Adobe Bridge

-To open Adobe Bridge from within Photoshop, go up to the File menu (in Photoshop) and choose Browse in Bridge:
+To open Adobe Bridge from within Photoshop, go to the File menu (in Photoshop) and choose Browse in Bridge:

-Step 2: Navigate to your images
+Step 2: Navigate to a folder of images

-Step 3: Select the images
+Step 3: Select all images

 Step 4: Open the File Info dialog box

-Step 5: Choose your template
+Step 5: Apply your copyright and contact info template

-Finally, to commit the information to the images, there's no need to save anything.
-Just click OK to close the File Info dialog box:
+When you’re done, click OK to close the File Info dialog box: